Sukavich Rangsitpol

-Sukavich Rangsitpol (สุขวิช รังสิตพล RTGS: Sukkhawit Rangsitphon; born 5 December 1935) is a Thai education reformer, senator, business executive and politician.
-He served as deputy prime minister (1994, 1996–97) and minister of education (1995–97) of Thailand.
+Sukavich Rangsitpol (สุขวิช รังสิตพล RTGS: Sukkhawit Rangsitphon; born 5 December 1935) is a Thai business executive and politician.
+He served as Deputy Prime Minister (1994, 1996–97) and Minister of Education (1995–97) of Thailand.

-In 1995, as minister of education, Rangsitpol laid out his plan for education reform in Thailand to realize the potential of Thai people by developing themselves for a better quality of life and to develop the nation for a peaceful co-existence in the global community.

-The reform was a landmark movement after nearly 100 years of education under the present system.

 Life and career

-Rangsitpol completed a bachelor's degree in political science at Thammasat University in 1960 and the Management Development Program of Asian Institute of Management, Manila in 1976.
+Sukavich completed a bachelor's degree in political science at Thammasat University in 1960 and the Management Development Program of Asian Institute of Management, Manila in 1976.
 He started working as a sales representative for Caltex Oil Thailand in 1961, being promoted to sales supervisor, district manager, general sales manager and general manager over the following decades.
 He finally served as chairman and managing director of that company during the early 1990s.

-Rangsitpol was Senator in 1987, National Legislative Assembly in 1991, and Senator Thai Senate in 1992.
+Sukavich became a Senator in 1987, was appointed to the National Legislative Assembly after the coup d'état in 1991, and returned to the Thai Senate in 1992.
 Between 1993 and 1994 he was the governor of the Expressway and Rapid Transit Authority of Thailand (ETA).

-In 1994, Rangsitpol joined the New Aspiration Party (NAP) of retired general Chavalit Yongchaiyudh and was appointed deputy prime minister in Chuan Leekpai's cabinet in October of the same year.
-Together with Chamlong Srimuang and transport minister Vichit Surapongchai he formed a team to tackle Bangkok's traffic problems.
+In 1994, Sukavich joined the New Aspiration Party (NAP) of retired general Chavalit Yongchaiyudh and was appointed deputy prime minister in Chuan Leekpai's cabinet in October of the same year.
 However, he lost that position after a few weeks.
 Sukavich was appointed minister of education in Banharn Silpa-archa's cabinet in July 1995.
 In addition, he was the secretary-general of the NAP from 1995 to 1997.
-He was alleged to have contributed 100 million baht to the party's campaign fund.

-Rangsitpol as Minister of Education launched a series of education reforms in 1995.
-The aim was to enhance the quality of education from 1995 to achieve educational excellence by 2007.